MassimoGirondi/dncs-lab/README.md

 Every machine uses a file named `machine_name_boot.sh` as configuration script, carrying all the commands to be run at boot time.

 Through the `common.sh` script, executed at provisioning time by each machine, the scripts above are copied to `/usr/bin` and add to crontab to be executed at reboot.
-It's not the best solution (systemd or other methods should be preferred, however, for testing purposes it's fine).
+It's not the best solution (systemd or other methods should be preferred); however, for testing purposes it's fine.

 # Routing